|Buy on Amazon £3.49|

 This blog has been created to compliment an autobiographical book called BRICK WALL, which criticizes for good reason the highly subjective system of training architects in the uk.
 It is also a story about overcoming adversity and keeping going when it feels like the whole world is against you, which can be a common feeling on the architecture course.
-At times it feels like all the energy of staff members in architecture departments is spent trying to crush an individual's self esteem and ensuring that they NEVER become architects.
-Some schools are better than others but they ALL operate the same warped system of assessment - they think up a number.
+Some schools are better than others but, they ALL operate the same warped system of assessment - they think up a number .

-The architecture schools that I have attended in chronological order are:
+The architecture schools I have attended in chronological order are:

 1. Mackintosh School of Architecture, Glasgow School of Art (GSA)